Rajlaxmi8356/Prime-no/README.md

-Logic for a prime no.
+Logic for finding whether a no. is a prime no. or not